What to consider before getting a pet this holiday

 It’s not just chicken inside.

-“Gravy, carrots, and peas in their kong mix,” said Spidle.
+“Gravy, carrots, and peas in their kong mix,” Spidle said.
 “That’s their little holiday meal.”

 Spidle says before you welcome someone new into your family, do your research on breeds and plan for the long-term.